 As for the body text, you'll want to do some more formatting.
 It's a presentation, after all, and long paragraphs detract from the effectiveness of the body of the slide.
 Click the body text box to reveal text options, then click More to reveal more text options.
 This allows you to create a bulleted list.

 Now that the body is formatted correctly, add information to the slide.
 Given you haven't researched the topic the presentation is about, Google Slides has an in-app researching tool accessible via Tools > Explore.

 Using the See all results on Google link at the bottom of the sidebar sends you to a full Google search window.
-You can preview the links right from the sidebar and insert links directly into the presentation right from the sidebar itself.
+Preview the links right from the sidebar and insert links directly into the Google presentation right from the sidebar itself.

-3. Adding Media
+3. Add Media

 The next slide will be a slide with media elements.
 Since media will be added to this slide, the default layout won't be the best fit.
 For this slide, click the arrow button next to the + button, and select a different layout for the slide, most preferably one from the bottom row.
 I'll use Caption.

 Click the arrow button next to the "+" button to view extra layouts.

 Tip: Google Slides layouts may be altered later using the Layouts button in the toolbar.

 Let's look at how to use Google Slides to add images to your presentation.
 To add an image, click the Image button in the toolbar, or go to Insert > Image.

 There are several ways to add images to your presentation.
 Upload your own image from your hard drive, your Google+ account, or Google Drive.
 Take a picture using a webcam.
 Or search Google, LIFE magazine photo archives, or stock photos in the Insert image panel.